ham-zax/hashcats.fun/NATIVE-MINING-PLAN.md

 - Returns candidate nonce/depth pairs, with adaptive candidate filtering, and recalculates candidate hashes on the CPU.

 These are implementation and device constraints, not evidence of a universal browser percentage cap.
 Raising a dispatch ceiling alone need not help; it may only delay result delivery and job replacement.
 Source: [GPU worker](https://hashcats.fun/assets/gpu.worker-BNBpr-u3.js).

+**Windows observation, 16:50 UTC:** the high-performance adapter reported NVIDIA Ampere, `isFallbackAdapter = false`, and 1,024 maximum invocations per workgroup.
+A temporary device created with the site's default `requestDevice()` options reported 256.
+It was destroyed without dispatching compute.
+The device allowed 65,535 workgroups per dimension, whereas the worker imposes its own 32,768 ceiling.
+The adapter did not expose an exact model name.
+These observations identify limits, not a measured performance loss; see [the complete findings](FINDINGS.md).

 Native CUDA removes dependence on this browser worker and its dispatch/readback policy.
 Keep the normal driver watchdog and stable power settings during initial development.
 Use bounded kernels; a continuously running kernel is not a prerequisite for native mining.